 Bentonville, Ark. – Crystal Bridges Museum of American Art announces plans for the construction of a building for the Whole Health Institute, a non-profit created to make a transformative approach to health and wellbeing available to everyone.
 The facility will be located on the museum’s 120-acre grounds and include space for interactive programs welcoming participation from the community and a convening space for up to 800 people.
-In addition, the building will include access to the Chopra Library and offices for both Whole Health Institute and Art Bridges.
+In addition, the building will include access to the public spaces and offices for both Whole Health Institute and Art Bridges.

 “Crystal Bridges and Whole Health Institute are partner organizations with an aligned vision of enriching lives,” said Rod Bigelow, executive director and chief diversity & inclusion officer, Crystal Bridges.
 “We are excited to welcome them to the neighborhood and look forward to exploring the intersection of art, nature, and wellbeing through programs, conversations, and collaborations.”